ntrezowan/the-plain/_posts/2009-09-19-installing-ipplan-on-centos.md

 # yum -y install snmpd
 ```

-8. IPplan poller uses a custom file to know which IP addresses the scan.
+8. IPplan poller uses a flat file to know which IP addresses the scan.
 Create a text file, `example.txt` and list all the networks you want to scan;
 ```
 172.16.0.0/16
 192.168.0.0/24